noqqe/entbehrlich.es/README.md

 Commands:
-  inspiration  Live recently update articles from Wikipedia new          Create a new post queue        Show current drafts random       Get 20 random articles from Wikipedia reedit       Edit an already written article release      Publish a post
+  inspiration  Live recently update articles from Wikipedia new          Create a new post podcast      Add link to podcast to article queue        Show current drafts random       Get 20 random articles from Wikipedia reedit       Edit an already written article release      Publish a post tweet        Tweet latest blogpost from rss feed unpodcasted  Show all posts that are not podcasted, yet!
 ```

 # Deployment & Hosting